nim-lang/Nim/doc/manual.rst

 analysis as necessary.
 A constant's value cannot change after it is first computed.

-Constant expressions can only depend on the following values and operations that are either built into the language or available during compilation of the constant expression:
+Constant expressions are restricted to depend only on the following categories of values and operations, because these are either built into the language or declared and evaluated before semantic analysis of the constant expression:

 * literals
 * built-in operators